echothrust/howtos/OpenBSD Merging Partitions.md

 # Doing it 1999 style: OpenBSD Merging Partitions
 This document attempts to outline the steps required to merge multiple partitions back into one.

-This is particularly targeting new users to OpenBSD with a few Linuxism's here and there to make relatable.
+This is particularly targeting new users to OpenBSD with a few Linuxism's here and there to make it relatable.

 Most of the information in here is already covered on the OpenBSD FAQ.
 This is not a replacement for it, this document is simply here to walk you though the process with examples so that you can do the same.